 Versioning is an important part of the API lifecycle.
 But do you know everything there is to know about creating, controlling, and consuming APIs?
-Explore the hub and become an expert today.
+Explore the hubs and become an expert today.

 👉 API LIFECYCLE HUB

-If you haven’t run into this issue yet, you will.
+If you haven’t run into this issue in your API strategy, you will.
 As your API management efforts grow, the complexity of your footprint will likewise escalate.
 Creating new versions of an API will not guarantee your API consumers will adopt these new versions right away, if at all.
 Which means you will need to accommodate backwards compatibility or support multiple versions of an API running in parallel.

-There are two recommended approaches to resolving this issue, described below.
+There are two recommended API versioning strategies to resolving this issue.